- Directorate - Children, Families and Lifelong Learning

 Please see our Retention Schedule and Information Asset Register for information on how long we keep specific data.

-How is data used for care?
+How is data used for care and education?

 Where you and your child's personal data is shared, confidentiality and privacy will be protected.
 Organisations will use data to support you and your child with any service or contact that they may have ('care').
 By doing so, it helps them provide the most appropriate care for your child and they may share data with other specialists including health care professionals to ensure they make informed decisions.
 To make sure confidentiality and privacy is maintained, national legislation and our procedures will be followed.